 In order for a design project to begin, proceed, and end in a successful and professional manner, a design professional must direct things from start to finish.
 This means that you (or a design professional peer at your agency) must define and manage the process.
 As mentioned earlier in this chapter, that process should be detailed in your contracts so that both you and your client will have acknowledged the process you've defined as a precondition of agreeing to work together.
 Too many design projects dissolve into idiocy and chaos because the designer or agency allows the client to dictate the process and/or to manage the project.

-Your project's management process should include reference to specific milestones and deliverables.
+Your project's management process, whether accomplished by you or another design professional on your team, should include reference to specific milestones and deliverables.
 Each of these references should include information on who is responsible, what deadlines are involved, and what the next step(s) will be.
 Meetings, email, and phone calls are all helpful in this regard, but a project management tool is a likely imperative.

 There are a handful of good project management tools available and I recommend that you make a habit of using one.
 Whatever tool you utilize, use it to its best benefit in your project management and communications.
 A good PM tool is a boon to both your project success and your ability to demonstrate and articulate professionalism.